Technical Architecture

 Technical Architecture Views and Visualizations

 Now, we choose a high-level technical architecture (a total IT Infrastructure concept.
-This high-level model can be signed off by the owner client, so it can be implemented by projects and paid for by the owner/client.
+The owner-client can sign off on this high-level model so it can be implemented by projects and paid for by the owner/client.

 But an owner/client demands a better-looking and more understandable picture to base his decision on.
 In architecture, we call this a view: a representation of a model customized to stakeholders' viewpoints (their set of concerns).